In this video, we'll look at how to copy and paste a pivot table without the underlying data.

-If you copy and paste the pivot table into a new worksheet, remember the data will come along with the pivot table in the hidden cache.
+If you copy and paste the pivot table into a new worksheet, remember that the data will come along with the pivot table in the hidden cache.

 First, select and copy the entire pivot table.
 You can use Control + A to select the whole table.

 Next, in a new worksheet, use Paste Special, then Values.
-This will strip away all formatting and leave you with just the data.
+This will strip away all the formatting and leave you with just the data.

 As you can see, this doesn't look that great, but don't worry, we'll fix that next.

 With the pivot table still on the clipboard, use Paste Special again.
 This time, choose Formats.
 This will bring in all of the cell and number formatting.

 Finally, if you like, you can use Paste Special one more time to bring in the original column widths.

 Pasting column widths is one of those quirky features that makes Paste Special so useful.
 And once you know about it, you'll find it can be quite handy.